HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 1. Change directory into: ```~/Azure_deployments/terraform-deployments/deployments/single-connector```.
 2. Save ```terraform.tfvars.sample``` as ```terraform.tfvars```, and fill out the required variables.
     - Users can edit files inside ACS by doing ```code terraform.tfvars```.
+    - The resource group name must be unique and must not already exist.
+The resource group name from the Azure Storage Account section cannot be reused.
     - Make sure the locations of the connectors and work stations are identical.
 3. Save ```domain_users_list.csv.sample``` as ```domain_users_list.csv``` and add domain users.
 4. Run ```terraform init``` to initialize a working directory containing Terraform configuration files.